GNOME/gimp-help/README.md

 ###  Hints for making good screenshots

-  * Please make screenshots only with the system default theme, which is of course just the plain gtk+ default look - FIXME Nowadays dark mode is often used.
-Using a dark theme is totally ok to me.
+  * When making screenshots, make sure you use the default GIMP theme and Symbolic icons.
+In most places we use the dark version of our theme, try to follow that.
-    If we want a unified look that would mean creating all images on one platform with one chosen theme.
-At this moment that doesn't seem feasible.
+    If we want a completely unified look that would mean creating all images on one platform with one chosen theme.
+That would lock out contributors on other platforms, which is not something we want to do.
   * Use default fonts like Bitstream Vera Sans - FIXME This is not a crossplatform default font, we need a better suggestion.
   * Crop the window manager borders; or even more if the image is intended